Thafoxes/Finnovate-AI/AIDLC prompt.md

 Plan for the work ahead and write your steps in an md file (plan.md) with checkboxes for each step in the plan.
 If any step needs my clarification, add a note in the step to get my confirmation.
 Do not make critical decisions on your own.
 Upon completing the plan, ask for my review and approval.
 After my approval, you can go ahead to execute the plan one step at a time.
 Once you finish each step, mark the checkboxes as done in the plan.

 (REPLACE THIS!)
-Focus only on the booking and reservation system.
+Focus only on the invoice management system.

 Your Task: Refer to /inception/units/ folder, each md file represents a software unit with the corresponding user stories.
 Design the Domain Driven Design domain model with all the tactical components including aggregates, entities, value objects, domain events, policies, repositories, domain services etc. Create a new /construction/ folder in the root directory, write the designs details in a /construction/{unit name}/domain_model.md file.
 ```